bergesinstitute/grafmethodenglish/book-5-unit-6.md

 ## Used to + infinitive (review)

-*Used to* describes past habits that are no longer true:
+*Used to* describes past habits:

-🔹 *Used to* describe hábitos pasados que ya no son ciertos:
+🔹 *Used to* describe hábitos pasados:

 *I used to live in Madrid.* (Antes vivía en Madrid). => I don't live there anymore.